 Motor vehicle accidents, such as car and truck accidents, are the basis for many personal injury claims.
 A person who is injured in a motor vehicle or traffic accident can often base their claim on a theory of negligence.
 For example, a driver may fail to yield the right-of-way to a pedestrian and cause an accident.
 If the pedestrian is injured, he or she can hold the driver liable for injuries under a negligence claim.
 He or she would have to establish the elements of negligence: duty of care, breach of the duty of care, causation, and damages.
 Under this standard, if the victim can prove that the defendant’s careless conduct (or failure to fulfill their duty to exercise reasonable care) caused their injuries, they can prevail in a claim for damages.

 Michael O. Smith is a Boston personal injury lawyer with significant experience representing accident victims.
 He advises clients on their rights, negotiates with insurers, and advocates for his clients’ interests at trial.
 Mr. Smith is committed to providing individualized services to his clients, and to specifically addressing the needs of each particular case.
-He serves clients throughout the greater Boston area, as well as from his second office in Lowell.
+He serves clients throughout the greater Boston area.
 Call us at 617-263-0060 or contact us online to schedule an initial consultation at no cost to you.